Android-for-Python/Camera4Kivy/README.md

 On Android, a `connect_camera()` called during `on_start()` will result in intermittent crashes during app start.
 The unfiltered logcat will contain: 'library "libdexfile.so" not found'.
 Use Kivy clock to schedule the `connect_camera()` one time step later.

+### Issue: Android switching cameras, short duration inverted image.

+When switching cameras there may be a short duration inverted image, this is more likely on older Android devices.

-### Issue: Android armeabi-v7a build rn on an arm64-v8a device
+### Issue: Android armeabi-v7a build installed on an arm64-v8a device

-The implementation of the camerax gradle dependencies is architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.
+The implementation of Google's camerax gradle dependencies is architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.